syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 ## FilterBar Template

 Usually enabling allowFiltering, will create default textbox in Grid FilterBar.
-So, Using [`filterBarTemplate`] property of `columns` we can render any other controls like autoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
+So, Using [`filter-bar-template`] property of `columns` we can render any other controls like autoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
 It has three functions.
 They are

 1. `create` - It is used to create the control at time of initialize.
 2. `read`   - It is used to read the Filter value selected.
-3. `write`  - It is used to assign the value selected for filtering.
+3. `write`  - It is used to render the control and assign the value selected for filtering.

 The following code example describes the above behavior.
 {% tabs %}

-{% highlight html %}
+{% highlight razor %}
  <ej-grid id="Grid" datasource=ViewBag.datasource allow-paging="true" action-complete="complete" action-begin="begin" allow-filtering="true">
      <e-columns>
         <e-column header-text="Order ID" field="OrderID" is-primary-key="true" />